folkswhocode/awesome-diversity/README.md

 - [Fund Club](http://joinfundclub.com/) - Fund Club raises money to numerous initiatives for mental health, diversity, inclusion, anti-harassment and more.
 - [Girl Develop It](https://www.girldevelopit.com/) - Nonprofit organization that exists to provide affordable and judgment-free opportunities for women interested in learning web and software development.
 - [Girls Who Code](https://girlswhocode.com/) - Organization which aims to close the gender gap in technology.
-- [GoodForPoc](https://github.com/GoodForPoC/GoodForPoC) - A list of inclusive companies for people of color in tech.
+- [GoodForPoc](https://github.com/GoodForPoC/GoodForPoC) - List of inclusive companies for people of color in tech.
 - [Hack the Hood](http://www.hackthehood.org/) - Non-profit organization that introduces low-income youth of color to careers in tech.
 - [Hidden Genius Project](http://www.hiddengeniusproject.org/) - Program to connect young black males with all they need to become high-performing entrepreneurs and technologists.
 - [Kapor Center](http://www.kaporcenter.org/) - The Kapor family of organizations works to remove barriers to Science, Technology, Engineering and Math (STEM) education and tech careers for underrepresented people of color.